Vozikis/AutoKG/README.md

 Our evaluation spans five datasets from IntelliGraphs.
 AutoKG achieves state-of-the-art validity and novelty, with near-perfect scores on all datasets.
 Unlike baselines, AutoKG retains diversity across samples and scales well to complex real-world graphs like wd-articles.
 Compression analysis confirms that AutoKG learns highly efficient latent representations, outperforming both VAEs and latent diffusion models.

-### 1. Compession evaluation and validity and novelty for sampled from the latent space and conditioned on the test set graphs
+### 1. Compression cost for different models and datasets.
+Bolded entries highlight the performance of the best model

 <img src="figures/compression.png" alt="Compression cost for different models and datasets.
 Bolded entries highlight the performance of the best model" width="780"/>